Chart Color Schemes

 Agnes Water - Miriam Vale has a typical household mix, with a lower-than-average median household size

 Family households constitute 68.3% of all households, including 20.4% couples with children, 38.5% couples without children, and 8.2% single parent families.
 Non-family households comprise the remaining 31.7%, with lone person households at 28.0% and group households making up 3.7%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.
+The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households